entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 440. Anterior margin of anterior ventrolateral plate: straight (0); embayed (1).

+441. "Coronoid" process of inferognathal: absent (0); present (1).
+>  "Coronoid" process is only present in some trematosteids, including *Parabelosteus* and *Brachyosteus*.
+Miles (1969) considered that this process parallels the corresponding structure in coelacanths and actinopterygians.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.